jonhnet/sonde-search/website/frontend/root-pages/about.md

 sondes, that's where the story ends.
 But for our hobby, that's where it begins!

 Sonde-hunting enthusiasts around the world collaborate to track the sondes and find them after they land.
-Every second, the devices transmit data back to their launch point, including their current GPS-derived position (latitude, longitude and altitude).
-These transmissions are not encrypted, so hobbyists have learned to receive and decode them, typically with a cheap [software-defined radio](https://www.rtl-sdr.com/about-rtl-sdr/).
+Every second that they're aloft, the devices transmit data back to their launch point.
+The transmissions include their current GPS-derived position (latitude, longitude and altitude).
+The data is considered public information and is not encrypted, so hobbyists have learned to receive and decode the transmissions, typically with a cheap [software-defined radio](https://www.rtl-sdr.com/about-rtl-sdr/).
 Volunteers have set up hundreds of listening posts worldwide.
 The next step is to get out into the field and try to find the sonde based on its tracking data.
 It's a great way to touch grass!

 [SondeHub](https://www.sondehub.org) is the largest public repository of radiosonde data collected by hobbyists.
 Over the past couple of years, I've